-- (a) Except as provided in (f), every Applicant to take the Texas Bar Examination must file an Application and all required fees with the Board by the deadline stated below. - (1) February Examination. - (A) Timely Filing Deadline for Application to Take the Exam.
-The timely filing deadline is September 1. - (B) Late Filing Deadline for Application to Take the Exam.
+- (a) Except as provided in (f), every Applicant to take the Texas Bar Examination must file with the Board an Application with all required fees by the deadlines stated below. - (1) February Texas Bar Examination. - (A) Timely Filing Deadline for Application to Take the Texas Bar Examination.
+The timely filing deadline is September 1. - (B) Late Filing Deadline for Application to Take the Texas Bar Examination.
 If accompanied by a \$150 late filing fee, the Board will accept an Application filed after September 1 and by November 1. - (C) Application for Testing Accommodations.
-An application for testing accommodations must be filed with the Application to take the exam, but no later than November 1. - (D) Final Filing Deadline for Application to Take the Exam.
+An application for testing accommodations must be filed with the Application to take the Texas Bar Examination, but no later than November 1. - (D) Final Filing Deadline for Application to Take the Texas Bar Examination.
 If accompanied by a \$300 late fee, the Board will accept an Application submitted by December 1.
-The Board will not accept an Application for the February examination after December 1 for any reason. - (2) July Examination. - (A) Timely Filing Deadline for Application to Take the Exam.
-The timely filing deadline is February 1. - (B) Late Filing Deadline for Application to Take the Exam.
-If accompanied by a \$150 late filing fee, the Board will accept an Application filed after February 1 and by April 1.

-- (C) Application for Testing Accommodations.
-An application for testing accommodations must be filed with the Application to take the exam, but no later than April 1. - (D) Final Filing Deadline for Application to Take the Exam.
+The Board will not accept an Application for the February Texas Bar Examination after December 1 for any reason. - (2) July Texas Bar Examination. - (A) Timely Filing Deadline for Application to Take the Texas Bar Examination.
+The timely filing deadline is February 1. - (B) Late Filing Deadline for Application to Take the Texas Bar Examination.
+If accompanied by a \$150 late filing fee, the Board will accept an Application filed after February 1 and by April 1. - (C) Application for Testing Accommodations.
+An application for testing accommodations must be filed with the Application to take the Texas Bar Examination, but no later than April 1. - (D) Final Filing Deadline for Application to Take the Texas Bar Examination.
 If accompanied by a \$300 late fee, the Board will accept an Application submitted by May 1.
-The Board will not accept an Application for the July examination after May 1 for any reason. - (b) The Application shall be made on a form furnished by the Board and calling for information reasonably related to a thorough inquiry into the Applicant's good moral character, fitness, legal education and other qualifications required in these Rules.
-Applicants who have filed a Declaration required under these Rules shall be required to complete the Application with information relating only to the period since the filing of the Declaration. - (c) The Board may require the filing of a Supplemental Investigation Form in situations deemed appropriate by the Board. - (d) The Applicant shall furnish proof satisfactory to the Board of compliance with the law study requirements of Rule 3, and no Applicant shall be admitted to the examination until the Board has determined that these requirements have been met. - (e) Upon the filing of an Application, the Board shall note the filing date and shall initiate an investigation of the Applicant.
-For Applicants who filed a Declaration required under these Rules, the investigation shall cover only the period of time subsequent to the filing of the Declaration, unless other matters relevant to moral character or fitness not previously revealed in such Declaration shall have come to the attention of the Board. - (f) The filing deadlines and applicability of the late fees set out in subsection (a) of this rule shall not apply to Re-Applicants who failed the immediately preceding Texas Bar Examination and therefore could not have met the subsection (a) deadlines.
-Any such Re-Applicant may take the next examination given upon filing a Re- application and paying the required fees by: December 1, for the February Examination; or June 1, for the July Examination.
+The Board will not accept an Application for the July Texas Bar Examination after May 1 for any reason. - (b) The Application shall be made on a form furnished by the Board and calling for information reasonably related to a thorough inquiry into the Applicant's good moral character, fitness, legal education and other qualifications required in these Rules.
+Applicants who have filed a Declaration required under these Rules shall be required to complete the Application with information relating only to the period since the filing of the Declaration.

+- (c) The Board may require the filing of a Supplemental Investigation Form in situations deemed appropriate by the Board. - (d)The Applicant shall furnish proof satisfactory to the Board of compliance with the law study requirements of Rule 3, and no Applicant shall be admitted to the Texas Bar Examination until the Board has determined that these requirements have been met. - (e) Upon the filing of an Application, the Board shall note the filing date and shall initiate an investigation of the Applicant.
+For Applicants who filed a Declaration required under these Rules, the investigation shall cover only the period of time subsequent to the filing of the Declaration, unless other matters relevant to moral character or fitness not previously revealed in such Declaration shall have come to the attention of the Board. - (f) The filing deadlines and late fees set out in subsection (a) shall not apply to reapplicants who failed the immediately preceding Texas Bar Examination and who therefore could not have met the subsection (a) deadlines.
+Any such re-applicant may take the next Texas Bar Examination given upon filing a re-application and paying the required fees by: - (1) December 1, for the February Texas Bar Examination; or - (2) June 1, for the July Texas Bar Examination.

-Determination of Applicant Character and Fitness
+Rule 10 Determination of Applicant Character and Fitness